slt-programmers/macrologBackend/README.md

 ## Automatic deployment
 The backend is configured to automatically deploy to heroku.
 This is configured on the heroku dashboard.
-Pushing to master results in deployment to ACC.
+Pushing to develop results in deployment to ACC.
-Pushing to release results in deployment to PRD.
+Pushing to main results in deployment to PRD.